- What is the length of the program?

 Based on a survey of employers of Stockton MSOT alumni graduating December 2011 (conducted 12 months after graduation), 24% of employers have completed a survey documenting the performance of our graduates.
 Employers rated our graduates an average of 3.66 on a 4.0 scale on 20 indicators of performance.

-Stockton College is pleased to offer continuing education courses for occupational therapy personnel.
+Stockton University is pleased to offer continuing education courses for occupational therapy personnel.
 Courses offered are convenient, affordable, and provide updated and useful professional information.
 To see current continuing education courses, please go to www.stockton.edu/hshs.

 35. Should I apply to other OT programs?

 Obviously this depends on individual circumstances.
 Applications to OT Programs across the country have risen dramatically in recent years and this is the case at Stockton, which makes the application process extremely competitive.
 Applicants may wish to have a strategy for obtaining their OT education elsewhere in case they are not admitted to Stockton.

 36. Where can I get information about occupational therapy as a profession?